wjzhengsh/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

-This code snippet will use the gateway to open GRPC connections to the peer and orderer nodes, and interact with your network.
+This code snippet uses the gateway to open GRPC connections to the peer and orderer nodes, and interact with your network.

 ### Step five: Invoking the smart contract